 Consumers and clients are extremely discerning in today’s market.
 Truth be told there’s no reason for them not to be.
 They have access to information and they have choices.
 They are going to visit the website of a service provider or product they are interested in.
-In fact, 88% of consumers conduct online research before buying a product in a physical store.
+In fact, research shows that 88% of consumers conduct online research before buying a product in a physical store.

 That’s why SEO is so important.
 SEO complements traditional marketing because it leads with the words and phrases that clients actually use on their buyer’s journey.
 When done right, traditional forms of marketing are peppered with keywords that relate to the consumer’s needs, business, and industry.
-Weaving keywords into the ad copy ensures that customers remember that specific phrase in relation to you and your business.
+Weaving keywords into the ad copy ensure that customers remember that specific phrase in relation to you and your business.

-Using SEO effectively keeps your and your business in the forefront of the customer’s mind.
+Using SEO effectively keeps you and your business in the forefront of the customer’s mind.
 When those customers conduct their own research entering those keywords as search terms will ideally lead them to your website.

 The thing to remember about marketing in the 21st century is that there is no magic bullet.
 There is no definitive answer as to which strategy is best.